Traditional Chinese Medicine

 All About Balance

 TCM is based primarily on a theory of balanced "energy" in the body.
-At the first visit, Dr. Odell will conduct a comprehensive intake to assess your health status and energy balance.
+During your first visit, Dr. Odell will conduct a comprehensive intake to assess your health status and energy balance.

-TCM works on the premise of meridian theory: that there are patterns of energy flow called "Qi" (pronounced chee) throughout the body which is related to the organs, glands and tissues.
+TCM works on the premise of meridian theory: that there are patterns of energy flow called "Qi" (pronounced chee) throughout the body which are related to the organs, glands and tissues.
 When the body is in good health, energy flow is balanced and consistent.
 However, when energy flow is disrupted due to trauma, poor diet, medications, stress, or other factors, pain and illness result.

 TCM is used not only for pain management, but also for the treatment of most acute and chronic diseases.
 The World Health Organization lists more than 100 illnesses that are effectively treatable with acupuncture.
 Athletes use TCM to achieve optimum performance levels and increased endurance, strength and stamina.
 Traditional Chinese herbal remedies have been clinically proven to aid organ function and strengthen the immune system.

 Today, traditional Chinese medicine is a comprehensive healthcare system based on 23 centuries of cross-cultural knowledge of the human body and mind.
 It is accepted around the globe as a safe, effective and wholistic complement to conventional western medicine.

 TCM Services Offered